Tiger Global in talks to make Apna India’s fastest unicorn – TechCrunch

-Apna, a 21-month-old startup that is helping millions of blue and gray-collar workers in India upskill themselves, find communities and land jobs, is inching closer to becoming the fastest tech firm in the world’s second largest internet market to become a unicorn.
+Apna, a 21-month-old startup that is helping millions of blue- and gray-collar workers in India upskill themselves, find communities and land jobs, is inching closer to becoming the fastest tech firm in the world’s second-largest internet market to become a unicorn.

 Tiger Global is in advanced stages of talks to lead a $100 million round in Apna, according to four sources familiar with the matter.
 The proposed terms value the startup at over $1 billion, the sources said.

-The round hasn’t closed yet so terms of the deal may change, some of the sources cautioned.
+The round hasn’t closed yet, so terms of the deal may change, some of the sources cautioned.

-If the round materializes, Apna will become the youngest Indian startup to attain the much coveted unicorn status.
+If the round materializes, Apna will become the youngest Indian startup to attain the much-coveted unicorn status.
 The startup, which launched its app in December 2019, was valued at $570 million in its Series B financing round in June this year.
 It will also be the third financing round Apna would have secured in a span of less than seven months.

 Tiger Global, an existing investor in Apna, didn’t respond to a request for comment earlier this month.
 Apna founder and chief executive Nirmit Parikh, an Apple alum, declined to comment on Tuesday.